-Registration eligibility for Mediation I is based on the points allocation process.
+Registration eligibility for Mediation Practicum is based on the points allocation process.
 Enrollment is limited to 15 students per section.
 Mediation I is offered during Fall and Spring and Summer semesters.

 What else do I need to know?

-Mediation I hours do not count towards your clinical credit cap.
+Mediation Practicum hours do not count towards your clinical credit cap.

-Mediation II is a mediation clinic operating in conjunction with various courts and dispute resolution programs in Georgia.
+Mediation Clinic operates in conjunction with various courts and dispute resolution programs in Georgia.
 Cases for online or in-person mediation are provided through the 10th Judicial District ADR Program, the State and Magistrate Courts of Athens-Clarke County, The Mediation Center of Savannah, University Housing at UGA and other partners.

 Are there prerequisites?

-Mediation II students must successfully complete Mediation I and register with the Georgia Office of Dispute Resolution.
+Mediation Clinic students must successfully complete Mediation Practicum and register with the Georgia Office of Dispute Resolution.
 Registration fees must be paid by the student to the Georgia Office of Dispute Resolution.

 What are the course requirements?